kernelmachine/kernelmachine.github.io/_posts/2023-04-27-fellowship-statement-advice.md

 ### Organization

 There are many ways to go about organizing your proposal, and it's probably going to be specific to the fellowship guidelines.
-For this proposal, I chose to focus on two broad ideas --- one lower-level (modular architectures), and another higher-level and broader(decentralized models) but builds on the previous section.
-Generally, try to think about who might be reading your proposal and what they could be interested in.
+For this proposal, I chose to focus on two broad ideas --- one lower-level idea about modular architectures, and another higher-level idea around decentralized models but builds on the previous section.
 Bold keywords when possible to draw people's attention.

 However, make sure the proposal is cohesive with a *single* overarching idea.
 It's tempting to talk about all the random ideas you have, but it's better to convey one solid, well thought-out idea with lots of different sub-directions, than a maze of 50 ideas that may not be related to one another.